wiwa1978/blog-hugo-netlify/content/devops/2021-02-01-FlaskBasic.md

 [2021-01-31 11:06:07 +0100] [94187] [INFO] Using worker: sync
 [2021-01-31 11:06:07 +0100] [94190] [INFO] Booting worker with pid: 94190
 ```

 In this command, we are binding our webserver to 0.0.0.0:port and we pass it the name of the entrypoint minus the py extension (so in our case it would be simply `wsgi`) with the name of the callable object within the application, in our case it would be `app`.

 Open your browser and go to `http://your_server_ip:5000` or `http://localhost:5000` and you should see exactly the same application as before now served through WSGI and Gunicorn.

 That's it folks for a very basic introduction to Flask.
-In the next upcoming posts, we will explore how to run this little application on Docker or Heroku.
+In the upcoming posts, we will explore how to run this little application on Docker or Heroku.

 Code can be found in my Github repository [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/Flask/Flask-Basic).